 This summer assignment is due the first day of class.
+It will be submitted as two separate submissions on Canvas.

-There will be two items you are turning in...
+There will be two items you turn in...

 - 1) The Bentley reading with response to related question. - 2) Your response to the CCOT (explained towards the end of the summer assignment description)